Alex19578/chatbot-main/README.md

     Response Length: Control the verbosity of responses through the API parameters.
     Languages: Add support for more languages by updating the language model in app.py.

-Contributing

-Contributions are welcome!
-If you have ideas for new features, improvements, or bug fixes, please submit a pull request or open an issue.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
-Acknowledgments

-    Thanks to OpenAI for providing the GPT-3 API.
-    Inspiration from the original ChatGPT by OpenAI.